Suspect in custody following stabbing on Buxton Avenue in Newport News

 NEWPORT NEWS, Va.
-(WAVY) — A person is custody following a stabbing in Newport News on Monday evening.
+(WAVY) — A man is custody following a stabbing in Newport News on Monday evening.

 Police say they received a call at 10:51 p.m. for a stabbing in the 100 block of Buxton Avenue.
 Officers arrived on scene and found a man with a stab wound.

-The man was transported to a local hospital with non-life threatening injuries.
-A suspect was arrested and charged according to police.
+The victim was transported to a local hospital with non life-threatening injuries.

+Police arrested 66-year-old Hakim Asad for the offense and charged him with malicious wounding, assault and possession of a firearm by a felon.

 No other details are available at this time.
 If you have any information on this incident, you are asked to call the Crime at 1-888-LOCK-UP or you can also send an anonymous tip by visiting our secure tip form at P3Tips.com